dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ## Bugs

+Moonkin currently has some pretty major bugs, some of which increase our damage output by a massive amount.
+This could potentially make it much harder to tune the spec if the bugs aren't fixed soon.
+A prime example of this is the Venthyr conduit Endless Thirst giving you 20% crit per stack instead of 2%.
+This comes out to being about a 10% overall damage increase over a non bugged conduit.
+Below are some of our most noticeable and important bugs currently.

 This will repeat some earlier mentioned bugs.

 Endless Thirst (venthyr potency) grants 20% Crit per stack, not 2% at base level making it hard to get an accurate picture of how Venthyr actually performs during testing.

+Arcanic Pulsar procs with Incarnation give you 100% crit instead of 10%.

 Convoke the Spirits casts 13 instead of 12 spells since its tick rate is 0.333.